 Let’s talk about what to include in a comprehensive construction cost report and provide examples that can help you streamline your own process.

-What Is a Construction Cost Report?
+What is a Construction Cost Report?

 Think of it as a financial snapshot of your project.
 It’s used to track actual spending, compare it to the budget, and plan for future expenses.
 This report helps project managers, stakeholders, and teams make smarter decisions and avoid surprises.